IP Reference Kit for Startups

 Basic Advantages of IP Protection:

 It’s incredibly important for a company to manage its IP wisely from a competitive standpoint.
-Start-ups strive to stand out in a market.
+Therefore, startups strive to stand out in a market.
 In order to stay ahead, protecting and managing their IP is crucial.
 Managing IP diligently may take effort and investment, but it can be worth it.
-Below are some of the advantages of being an IP-conscious start-up:
+Hence, below are some of the advantages of being an IP-conscious startup:

 - It helps the founders and innovators safeguard their research and development efforts.

-- The threat of unfair competition and other copying is minimized with enforcement measures.
+- The threat of unfair competition and other copying minimizes with enforcement measures.

 - Protected ideas lead to high investor confidence.
 IP Reference Kit

-- The company’s ability to attract innovative employees, vendors and collaborators increases if their IP is protected.
-This creates a secure environment for all – where no one fears to lose their efforts to competitors.
+- Especially, the company’s ability to attract innovative employees, vendors and collaborators increases if their IP undergoes protection.
+Thus, this creates a secure environment for all – where no one fears to lose their efforts to competitors.

 - Develop an attitude conducive to defend IPR and innovate with freedom.